If you’re not a designer but you’re facing the challenge of building your own website, this post is for you.

 To achieve legibility relay on a nice contrast between background and foreground.
 If your background is light, use a dark color for the text, and use a light color if the background is dark.

 This can be especially tricky when working with an image as the background.
-How do you make your text legible when it seats on top of a picture?
+How do you make your text legible when it sits on top of a picture?

 There are many ways to work with that and it’ll depend on the type of image you’re using.